Dhanush-Raj1/Ecommerce-Chatbot-Project/README.md

 <br>

 # 🌐 Usage Guide
-- Chat in natural language: "What are you capable of ?"
+- Chat in natural language:
+    - "What are you capable of ?"
-- Ask any kind of questions related to any products to the chatbot.
-Some products are listed in the website mention the product name or other details and ask further questions about the product: "Tell me about the product (product name and details)".
+- Product Inquery:  Ask any kind of questions related to any products, some products are listed in the website, mention the product name or other details and ask further questions about the product
+    - "Tell me about the product (product name and details)".
+- Make orders:
-- Make orders: "I want to purchase this product (product details)".
+    - "I want to purchase this product (product details)".
+- Invoice details:
-- Ask for invoice of your order: "Give me the invoice of my order".
+    -  "Give me the invoice of my order".
-- Ask about your order and delivery details: "Tell me about my order and when will the order be delivered to my address?".
+- Order tracking: Ask about the current status of your order
+    - "What is the current status of my order?".
+- Product recommendation:
-- Ask for recommendation for example: Recommend me a shirt under the budget of rupees 1500.
+    -  "Recommend me a shirt under the budget of rupees 1500"

 <br>